John William Greene: Uniting Conservatives

 While Greene started out as an independent, later aligned with the Progress Party, he ultimately aligned with conservative politics.
 While he was elected Lord Mayor by the Labor Party votes, by the end of his term, he had joined a consolidated faction of Conservative aldermen, where it seemed he was the popular choice as leader.
 The Nationalist Citizens Party was strengthened to support all non-Labor candidates, and generally endorsed the incumbent Nationalist, Civic Reform and Independent candidates, although one non-Labor alderman, H. Massey of Toowong did not join, and won re-election easily.
 Only one incumbent, George Vickers of Windsor Ward, was refused the nomination.
 Two others, former Civic Reform leader Faulkener and Stephen Payne did not seek endorsement and did not contest the election, Payne due to redistricting.
 For the next few decades, the CMO was the conservative party contesting the Brisbane City Council elections.

 1934 Election

 With the Labor Government back in power, the 1934 election saw the Mayor directly elected by the voters, and Greene lost to Labor candidate Alfred Jones.
 Most of the CMO candidates lost, with Labor winning 14 wards to 6.

 Greene did not serve as an alderman again.
-Despite the poor showing at the 1934 election, Wynnum was won back by the CMO's William Dart, who had previously served the Wynnum Ward from 1925–1931 (before his loss to Greene in the 1931 election), and with Greene running for mayor, Dart was able to win the vacated ward of Wynnum in 1934.
+Despite the poor showing at the 1934 election, Wynnum was won back by the CMO's William Dart, who had previously served the Wynnum Ward from 1925 to 1931 (before his loss to Greene in the 1931 election), and with Greene running for mayor, Dart was able to win the vacated ward of Wynnum in 1934.
 Dart held the ward until 1938, before he resigned from council in October to contest the State Legislative Assembly seat of Wynnum, causing a by-election.